ikod/cachetools/README.md

 ### Class instance as key ###

-To use class as key with this code, you have to define toHash and opEquals as safe or trusted (optionally as nogc if you need it):
+To use class as key with this code, you have to define toHash and opEquals(**important**: opEquals to the class instance not Object) as safe or trusted (optionally as nogc if you need it):

 ```d